mcneel/rhino3dm/Current Development Tools.md

 `emscripten_currently_using = 1.39.5`
 `emscripten_install_notes = To install Emscripten, follow these instructions: https://emscripten.org/docs/getting_started/downloads.html.
 You must add emscripten to your default shell PATH variable.
 You can verify the installation following these instructions: https://emscripten.org/docs/building_from_source/verify_emscripten_environment.html`
+`emscripten_install_notes_windows =  To install Emscripten, follow these instructions: https://emscripten.org/docs/getting_started/downloads.html.
+You must add emscripten to your default shell PATH variable.
+You can verify the installation following these instructions: https://emscripten.org/docs/building_from_source/verify_emscripten_environment.html.
+Be sure to use the --global flag when running the activate batch file to set all the path variables correctly.`

 #### CMake